-Top Tips for parents sending their child off to university
+Top Tips for parents/carers sending students off to university

 1. Cooking: Teach them how to cook.
 Start with 2-3 simple recipes they can cook for themselves and others, which can help them make new friends.

 2. Laundry: Teach them how to do their laundry.
 It's a simple and essential life-skill - and it saves your own time!